 Voters who testified during hearings at the Georgia Capitol told lawmakers they support paper ballots completed by hand.

-“When it comes to computers, it is not a matter of if something gets hacked, but when something gets hacked,” Eileen Nakamura, a Sandy Springs resident, said during a hearing last week.
+“When it comes to computers, it is not a matter of if something gets hacked, but when something gets hacked,” Aileen Nakamura, a Sandy Springs resident, said during a hearing last week.
 “When you have a computer system, that’s always the No. 1 problem.”

 Longtime Georgia voting integrity advocate Garland Favorito agreed.
 He delivered documents to Kemp’s office this week seeking answers about election security and voting system costs.